stevana/scheduled-pipelines/README.md

 ## Unexpected connection to Thomas Jefferson

-As I came up with this idea of schedulling described above, I bounced it off my friend Daniel Gustafsson who immediately replied "this reminds me a bit of Jefferson's [method](https://en.wikipedia.org/wiki/D%27Hondt_method)" (of allocating
+As I came up with this idea of scheduling described above, I bounced it off my friend Daniel Gustafsson who immediately replied "this reminds me a bit of Jefferson's [method](https://en.wikipedia.org/wiki/D%27Hondt_method)" (of allocating